Arboretum neighbourhood ward

 Arboretum Neighbourhood Forum

 If you have an interest in your local area, you can go to one of Arboretum Neighbourhood Forum's open public meetings.
-The meetings take place every three months.
+The meetings take place every three months approximately.

-For more information about neighbourhood forums, visit our Neighbourhood working - information page.
+For more information about neighbourhood forums, visit our Neighbourhood working page.

 Find out more about Neighbourhood Forum meetings.

-The idea behind this is to get back to traditional community values of local people looking out for each other.
+Ward walkabouts is an initiative to strengthen community spirit, build safer communities and resolve community issues.
+This involves Councillors, Streetpride, Derby Homes and the Police, together with local residents leading a high profile and visible patrol.
+The idea behind this is to get back to traditional community values of local people looking out for each other and identifying and problems raised in the area.
 Patrols take place in a different part of the community within the Arboretum Ward.
-We walk, talk, greet and listen, dealing with issues we come across while hopefully having some fun at the same time.
+We walk, talk, greet and listen, dealing with issues we come across.
+Please come along and join us.

 Arboretum Neighbourhood Board